 - 19. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name. - 20.
-FILER ID: See instructions for section 1. - 21.
+FILER ID: See instructions for Cover Sheet, page 1, section 1. - 21.
 SCHEDULE SUBTOTALS: Complete this section only after you have completed all applicable schedules.

 Check the appropriate boxes to indicate which schedules are attached to your report.
 If a schedule is not included in the report, leave the check box blank.